adamtilson/ense375/lab-1-doc.md

 Optionally, add the `bin` folder to your environment PATH.

 Versions: Java is backwards compatible, making it safe to use the newest version.
-We will only be using core featurs which have been supported since Java 8.
+We will only be using core features which have been supported since Java 8.

 If you like IDEs, give [VS Code](https://code.visualstudio.com/) (with [this](https://marketplace.visualstudio.com/items?itemName=redhat.java) and [this](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) extension) or [IntelliJ IDEA Community](https://www.jetbrains.com/idea/download/) a try.